GoogleJump/Breakpoint/README.md

 Breakpoint
 ==========

 Heatmaps for sound.
-Server stuff still heavily in progress, so those working on JS stuff, stick to opening the html files with your browser rather than navigating there through the server.

 At some point we should probably look into setting up a virtual environment for flask development and maintaining a setup.py script, but this will do for now.

 ##Setup
     git submodule update --init --recursive